appbot/kms_rails/README.md

 end
 ```

-###Notes
+## Other stuff

+### Notes
 This gem has been developed against Ruby 2.3.1, Rails 4.2, and AWS SDK v2.
-Credit where credit is due, I used strongbox by spikex as an inspiration and guide when creating this. https://github.com/spikex/strongbox
+Credit where credit is due, strongbox by spikex was used as an inspiration and guide when creating this. https://github.com/spikex/strongbox

-###Disclaimer
+### Disclaimer
-I make no claims about enhanced security when using this gem.
+No claims are made about enhanced security when using this gem.

-###Read more about AWS KMS
+### Read more about AWS KMS
 * http://aws.amazon.com/kms/
 * http://docs.aws.amazon.com/sdkforruby/api/Aws/KMS/Client.html

+### Development

+After checking out the repo, run `bin/setup` to install dependencies.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+To install this gem onto your local machine, run `bundle exec rake install`.
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/appbot/kms_rails.